A Certain Scientific Railgun season 2: Home media

 Geneon Universal Entertainment released eight Blu-ray and DVD volumes of A Certain Scientific Railgun S in Japan starting July 24, 2013.
 Each volume contains a bonus novel written by Kazuma Kamachi titled A Certain Magical Index: Necessarius Special Admission Test.
 Funimation released a DVD volume containing the first twelve episodes of the series in North America on July 1, 2014, and another DVD volume containing the final twelve episodes on August 19, while a Blu-ray and DVD combo set containing the full season was released on January 19, 2016.
 Manga Entertainment released a Blu-ray and DVD combo set for the series in the United Kingdom on August 21, 2017.
 Crunchyroll released the season on Blu-ray in North America on March 4, 2025, and will release it in the United Kingdom on March 31.

 Funimation began streaming the season on April 14, 2013, while it was added to Crunchyroll in December 2016 and to Tubi TV in December 2017.
 Hulu released it in Japan on March 24, 2022.
 Muse Asia began streaming it on their official YouTube channel on June 30, 2022.

 Reception

 Critical response

-Rebecca Silverman of Anime News Network graded A Certain Scientific Railgun S 'B', feeling that the Sisters story arc in the series was not rehashed as compared to its earlier portrayal from the first season of A Certain Magical Index and lauding Misaka's appearance in it.
-Ian Wolf of Anime UK News scored the series 8 out of 10, describing the Sisters story arc as having a "lack of imagination" despite being told in a different approach (from Misaka's viewpoint rather than Kamijo's) but finding its story "feel[ing] a lot more emotional".
+Rebecca Silverman of Anime News Network gave a 'B' rating to A Certain Scientific Railgun S, lauding Misaka's appearance in it, and stating that the Sisters story arc resulted in "increased interest" rather than feeling rehashed, given its earlier portrayal in the first season of A Certain Magical Index.
+Ian Wolf of Anime UK News scored the series 8 out of 10, describing the Sisters storyline as "feel[ing] a lot more emotional" than in Index, but also noted that some may feel that it is "reused" and indicates a "lack of imagination", despite being told in a different approach (from Misaka's viewpoint rather than Kamijo's).